 The truth is, regardless of your current physical condition and age, there are plenty of ways to overcome your mobility issues and reap the physical, mental, and emotional rewards of exercise.

 Exercise in any form can offer many health benefits.
 Here are some exercises that are beneficial, especially for diabetics.
 You can read through and choose what suits you best according to your condition.

 This type raises your heart rate and increases your endurance levels.
 Some good cardio exercises include running, dancing, swimming and water aerobics.
 For many, cardio-in-water exercises are a hit due to the fact that it reduces the risk of muscle and joint discomfort.
 Please note that even if you are confined to a chair you can perform some parts of the cardio routine.

 This type involves the use of weights or any other resistance to build bone mass and improve balance.
 If you are someone with limited mobility you can focus on upper body strength.

 - Flexibility Exercise

-With this type of exercise you can enhance your range of motion and reduce any body stiffness and pain.
+With this type of exercise, you can enhance your range of motion and reduce any body stiffness and pain.
 This form includes stretching exercises and yoga.
 Even if you have limited mobility you can perform stretches and flexibility exercises to prevent or delay further muscle decline.

 Just make sure that you start an activity you enjoy, and take a comfortable pace of your own.
-Another point to consider is keeping achievable goals so that once you accomplish you are motivated to do better.
+Another point to consider is keeping achievable goals so that once you accomplish them you are motivated to do better.

-With exercise another point to keep in mind is making sure your blood sugar levels are in check and also track how your exercise routine is affecting your blood sugar levels.
+With exercise, another point to keep in mind is making sure your blood sugar levels are in check and also track how your exercise routine is affecting your blood sugar levels.
 You can invest in a glucometer to keep a regular check.